 This COVID-19 crisis has reshaped a lot of aspects, may it be businesses, industries, or even our personal lifestyles.
 Sooner or later, when everything goes back to our “old normal” we might go back to our previous ways and habits.
 Still, we could use this situation to reflect on our lifestyles before the pandemic.

 As we find ways to adapt to our current situation, we realize that the use alternatives (like electric rides) is one of the many positive and sustainable long-term outcomes.
 Such trends that were listed above were the driving force for these decisions.
-A lot of people have only considered investing on electric rides this year as a quick reaction to protect themselves from the Corona virus.
+A lot of people have only considered investing on electric rides this year and the last as a quick reaction to protect themselves from the Corona virus.

-To achieve this kind of high in the future, the challenge for electric rideable ride manufacturers now is to provide customers with affordable, convenient, functional, and innovative products.
+To achieve this kind of high in the future, the challenge for electric rideable manufacturers now is to provide customers with affordable, convenient, functional, and innovative products.
 These products should convince them to stick with their “new normal” habits, for a greener and healthier future.